nikkpark/teleJsonAnalyzer/README.md

 # TeleJsonAnalyzer
-Analyzes json-dump file from Telegram messenger
+Analyzes json-dump file from Telegram messenger.
 Shows the N-top chart of the most frequent L-long words.

 ## How to use: